vsrinivas/fuchsia/docs/concepts.md

 Without a Job Handle, it is not possible for a Thread within a Process to create another Process or another Job.

+[Program loading](program_loading.md) is provided by userspace facilities and protocols above the kernel layer.

 See: [process_create](syscalls/process_create.md),
 [process_start](syscalls/process_start.md),
 [thread_create](syscalls/thread_create.md),